 8. Begin sharing relevant real estate content

 In order to establish yourself as an industry expert and leader, share relevant real estate news with your audience.
 When you find content that you think is interesting or that would be helpful for others to know, start sharing this content across your platforms.
-The more helpful you can be, the more value people will find in following your blog or social media pages, potentially increasing your engagement.
+The more helpful you can be, the more value people will find in following your real estate social media pages or blog, potentially increasing your engagement.

 9. Conduct an analysis of your online presence